Packet analyzers let you view the data sent by your implementation to Adobe data collection servers.

 While Adobe does not provide an official packet monitor, there are a wide range of them on the internet.
 The following are some packet monitors others have found useful.

 These lists are not meant to be comprehensive, but rather information on frequently used monitors.
-If you have a packet monitor you successfully use and find useful, feel free to provide feedback using the Feedback button on the right side of this window.

 Observe Point (tag viewer)